 - Be patient: Wives can ’nag’ and go overboard sometimes, but she has your well-being at the top of her mind.
 Accept her as she is, and if you do not like something about her, check why it is bothering you and let her know subtly instead of criticizing her upfront.
 Don’t dislike her for small things.
 Instead, focus on the positive things that you like in her.
 Being a little patient can go a long way in cementing your relationship.

 - Be available: You vowed to be there for her and love her in sickness and health.
 That precisely sums up your responsibility.
 Do not leave her to deal with her problems all alone.
-Make her know that you are there for her no matter what the problem is.
-Your presence will give immense strength to her.
+Let her know that you are there for her no matter what the problem is.
+Your presence will be a source of empowerment and strength to her.

 - Have a good behavior: Be a gentleman and show it in your behavior.
 The way you talk or address a situation speaks miles about you.
 Also, remember that if you have children, then they will learn from your behavior.
 So, don’t involve yourself in calling names, criticizing, yelling, or abusing your wife.

 - Spend some us-time: A good husband will do more than just provide for the family.
-You should spend some quality time with your wife by taking her out, talking to her, and sharing your goals and dreams.
+You should spend some quality time with your wife by taking her out, having clear communication, engaging in intimacy, and discussing about shared goals and dreams.

-- Involve: Get into a habit of being actively involved.
+- Involve: Get into a habit of being actively involved in household duties.
 Be it grocery shopping, gardening, cleaning the house, or settling accounts – involve yourself in all the activities.
 This takes away a substantial burden off your wife.

 - Be the gatekeeper, but in the right way: A husband must be firm if the wife indulges in things such as gossip or mud-slinging.
 He must be the gatekeeper of the relationship and must stop any behavior that proves detrimental to it.

 - Respect her: You must refrain from talking about your wife’s private matters with friends and family.
-You need to build trust by respecting her upholding her dignity, and empathizing with her.
+You need to build trust by respecting her, upholding her dignity, and showing her empathy.

-- Take her opinion: You should consult her in all the decisions, big or small.
+- Take her opinion: You should include her in decision-making, whether big or small.
 By doing so you show her that she is important and her opinion is valuable to you.

 - Balance: You should maintain a good balance between being a parent and a husband.
 Most often when couples become parents, their focus shifts entirely from their relationship to the child.
 Avoid that because your wife still longs for your attention.